cassinyio/SwarmSpawner/README.md

 Docker Engine in Swarm mode and the related services work in a different way compared to Docker containers.

-Tell JupyterHub to use SwarmSpawner by adding the following line to your `jupyterhub_config.py`:
+Tell JupyterHub to use SwarmSpawner by adding the following lines to your `jupyterhub_config.py`:

 ```python